SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 The \gls*{smoqydqmc} package makes heavy use of the checkerboard approximation~\cite{Che-Rung2013minimal}.
 For example, this approximation is necessary for efficiently simulating optical \gls*{SSH} \gls*{eph} interactions, where the hopping integrals are modulated by the atomic displacements of phonon modes defined to live on the sites of the lattice~\cite{Capone1997small}.
 Note that \gls*{smoqydqmc} does allow users to run simulations without the checkerboard approximation, but this will slow the code down significantly.
+The checkerboard approximation is also essential for computing exact \gls*{HMC} forces when simulating \gls*{SSH} models (see Sec.~\ref{sec:action_derivative}).

 The checkerboard approximation is motivated by the observation that the exact exponentiated kinetic energy matrices

 appearing in the definition of the propagator matrices $B_{\sigma,l}$ are dense $\mathcal{N} \times \mathcal{N}$ matrices.
 As a result, evaluating the product of $B_{\sigma,l}$ with another dense matrix scales as $O(\mathcal{N}^3)$, and constitutes one of the leading computational costs in \gls*{DQMC} simulations.
 Moreover, when SSH-like $e$-ph interactions are present (arising from the $\hat{\mathcal{K}}_{\rm ssh}$ term in the Hamiltonian), updating a phonon field $x_{l,n_{\mathbf{i},\nu}}$ necessitates diagonalizing the corresponding spin-$\sigma$ kinetic energy matrix $K_{\sigma,l}$ in order to re-exponentiate it.
 If this diagonalization is performed at every update, it would introduce an exorbitant additional computational cost and significantly slow the simulation.
 To ameliorate these computational hurdles, we introduce the order $O(\Delta\tau^2)$ checkerboard approximation, which replaces the $\Gamma_{\sigma,l}(\Delta\tau)$ dense matrices with sparse matrix representations.
 Applying this approximation reduces the cost of multiplying a dense matrix by $B_{\sigma,l}$ from $O(\mathcal{N}^3)$ to $O(\mathcal{N}^2)$.
 But more importantly, it reduces the cost of exponentiating the $K_{\sigma,l}$ matrices when a phonon field is updated from $O(\mathcal{N}^3)$ to $O(\mathcal{N})$.